apiel/zicBox/NOTE.md

 ## Next TODO

+- TODO encoder 2 sides, make 100% (actually 0.5) bar moving from one side to the other for LPF/HPF or pan.
+But keep as it is for semitones

 - TODO create separate asset folder > might put it in wiki...

 - TODO start thread in https://llllllll.co/